 1. These regulations apply to all categories of undergraduate study at the University of Edinburgh, except for those qualified by a Senatus approved Memorandum of Agreement or Understanding for joint or collaborative awards.
 Every undergraduate student must comply with these regulations.
-In exceptional circumstances a concession to allow relaxation of a specific regulation may be granted by the appropriate Head of College.
-Where the Head of College does not have authority to award a particular concession then the Curriculum and Student Progression Committee may award the concession.
+In exceptional circumstances a concession to allow relaxation of a specific regulation may be granted by the appropriate Head of College (or delegated nominee).
+Where the Head of College does not have authority to award a particular concession then the Academic Policy and Regulations Committee may award the concession.